databrary/datavyu-ffmpegplugin/README.md

     org_datavyu_plugins_ffmpegplayer_MovieStream.cpp
     org_datavyu_plugins_ffmpegplayer_MovieStream.h

-The other source code files contain prototypes for video playback, audio playback, etc.
+The other source code files contain org.datavyu.plugins.ffmpegplayer.prototypes for video playback, audio playback, etc.

 The compile instructions for the plugin are in the cpp file.